IoTDB Working Process

 Before developing a new feature, you can send an e-mail to declare the task you want to do.（Hi，I'm working on issue IOTDB-XXX，My plan is ...）

-The content of all IoTDB official websites is in the docs of the project root directory:
+The content of all IoTDB official websites is in the src directory of the https://github.com/apache/iotdb-docs:

-- Images in Markdown can be uploaded to https://github.com/apache/iotdb-bin-resources for url
+- Images in Markdown can be uploaded to .vuepress/public/img and referenced directly in Markdown

 - Do not use special Unicode chars, e.g., U+FF1A